MaybeMonad/dezineleo-site/src/pages/posts/2018/07/2018-07-22-markdown-starter-tutorial/index.md

 Look, I'm using markdown to write my blog right now.
 It's an incredible powerful and lightweight way to write rich content.
 Websites like [GitHub](https://github.com) and [Reddit](https://reddit.com) are using Markdown to style their comments.

-It seems a little daunting at the beginning, but you might be suprised how fast and easy
+It seems a little daunting at the beginning, but you might be suprised how fast and efficient it is to content creation.

 Here is a quick preview of the topics.
 - [What is Markdown?](#what-is-markdown)